DamnWidget/anaconda.developers.docs/anconda_coding_style_guide/README.md

 * **Lines shouldn't exceed 79 characters length**
 * Tabs **must** be replaced by four blank spaced, **never merge** tabs and blank spaces
 * **Never** use multiple statements in the same line, e.g. `if check is True: a = 0` with the only exception for [conditional expressions](http://docs.python.org/3/reference/expressions.html#conditional-expressions)
-* Complehensions are preferred to the built-in functions `filter` and `map` when appropiate
+* Comprehensions are preferred to the built-in functions `filter` and `map` when appropriate
 * Only use a `global` declaration in a function if that function actually modifies the global variable
 * Use the `format` method to format strings instead of the *semi-deprecated* old `'%s' % (data,)` way
 * Use single quotes `'` to enclose your strings instead of the double quotes `"`